bepisvr/bepisvr.github.io/thoughts/Design.md

 Federated:
 - P2P Signaling Server (coturn, tho any other STUN+TURN+ICE should work)
-   - steam is alterantive for P2P connection provider
+    - Steam is alterantive for P2P connection provider
 - Discovery:
     - Public World Discovery
     - Lists of users (a user can be registered at multiple instances)